Northern California wildfire exacerbated by weather, causing significant growth - KTVZ

 By Paradise Afshar, CNN

-A wildfire raging in Northern California has been exacerbated by winds from thunderstorms on Friday evening, causing significant growth on Saturday, according to InciWeb.
+A wildfire raging in Northern California was exacerbated by winds from thunderstorms on Friday evening, causing significant growth, officials said.

 The fire has already burned 30,000-40,000 acres with potentially dangerous storms possible Saturday, according to an update from Klamath National Forest.

-“Cumulus clouds are developing in the fire area, which have potential to exacerbate fire behavior,” Klamath National Forest said in a Facebook post.
+“Cumulus clouds are developing in the fire area, which have potential to exacerbate fire behavior,” Klamath National Forest said in a Facebook post Saturday afternoon.

+Gov. Gavin Newsom proclaimed a state of emergency Saturday for Siskiyou County, saying the blaze has threatened critical infrastructure and forced nearly 2,000 residents to flee their homes.

 The fire, known as the McKinney fire, started on Friday in Siskiyou County near the California-Oregon border, about four hours north of Sacramento.
 The county has a population of just about 44,000, according to the US Census Bureau.